huaihuaisz/Open-Grants-Program/applications/RubyProtocol.md

 ### Team Experience
 **David Spade**
 David Spade graduated from the University of Nottingham.
 He is a full-stack developer with 8 years of experience in software development.
-David also has deep knowledge in zero-knowledge algorithms and he is an expert in the architecture design of DeFi and token economics.
+David also has deep knowledge in zero-knowledge algorithms and he is an expert in data science.

 **Kevin Hsu**
 Kevin Hsu graduated from MSc in Computational Statistics and Machine Learning from UCL and was supervised by David Silver, the senior engineer of AlphaGO.
 He served as a data scientist in Credit Suisse, senior machine learning Engineer in WeCash.
 Prescient and consistent track-record in investment and has invested in over 160 blockchain projects around the world.